ourownstory/neural_prophet/docs/source/contents.rst

 Why NeuralProphet?
 ------------------

-NeuralProphet changes the way time series modelling and forecasting is done:
+NeuralProphet provides many time series modeling and workflow features, in a simple package:

-- Support for auto-regression and covariates.
+- Support for global modeling of many time series.
 - Automatic selection of training related hyperparameters.
-- Fourier term seasonality at different periods such as yearly, daily, weekly, hourly.
-- Piecewise linear trend with optional automatic changepoint detection.
-- Plotting for forecast components, model coefficients and final predictions.
+- Plotting utilities for forecast components, model coefficients and final predictions.
-- Support for global modeling.
+- Local context through Autoregression and lagged covariates.
+- Changing trends and smooth seasonality at different periods.
-- Lagged and future regressors.
+- Modeling of event, holiday, and future regressor effects.
-- Sparsity of coefficients through regularization.
+- Many customization options, such as regularization.
-- User-friendly and powerful Python package:

 .. code-block:: pycon